Productivity Hacks to help entrepreneurs

 The primary reason comes down to productivity — or lack of it.

-As you’re probably aware, there is a LOT of productivity hacks.
-But what happens when we find that these so-called amazing hacks that supposedly work for other people aren’t working for us?
+As you’re probably aware, there are a LOT of productivity hacks.
+But what happens when we find that these so-called amazing productivity hacks that supposedly work for other people aren’t working for entrepreneurs?
 Is the hack itself a lie, a gimmick?

 Or are we the problem?
 Are we not executing it properly?

 It’s probably the latter.
 In this article, I’m going to show you how to make productivity hacks work for you and not against you.

 I remember reading Tim Ferris’s book The 4 Hour Work Week and being shocked at how much time he used to waste on emails.
 The guy’s inbox was literally clogged with emails and checking them was slowing him down.